blahpunk/ez-magnets/README.md

 ## Features
 - Displays magnet links in a fixed banner at the top of the page.
 - Banner is resizable via a draggable handle at the bottom.
-- The banner and scrollbar use a consistent color scheme.
 - Scrollable if the content exceeds the visible area.

 ## Installation